Amos-Augo/ch04-sql-assignment/README.md

 HAVING SUM(s.total_sales) > 15000;
 ```

-### Q9 (Stored Procedure)
+### Q9: Stored Procedure
---- MySQL implementation
+MySQL implementation
----How this works:
+We write a procedure that:
--- 1. The procedure accepts a location parameter.
+i. accepts a location parameter.
--- 2. It aggregates total spending per customer in that location.
+ii. aggregates total spending per customer in that location, and
--- 3. It returns the full name and total spending, ordered by total spending descending.
+iii. returns the full name and total spending, ordered by total spending descending.

 ```sql
 CREATE PROCEDURE get_customers_spending_by_location(IN p_location VARCHAR(90))